EdJoPaTo/website-stalker-example/sites/org-bigbluebutton-docs-2-3-new-html.md

-What's New
+Improvements
 ----------

 ![](https://docs.bigbluebutton.org/images/23-header.png)

-This document gives you an overview of BigBlueButton 2.3, the latest release of BigBlueButton.
-BigBlueButton 2.3 offers users improved usability, increased engagement, and more performance.
+This document gives you an overview of BigBlueButton 2.3, (maintained in until BigBlueButton 2.5.0 is released).
+When picking which release to install we recommend to select the latest released stable version - as of December 2021 this is BigBlueButton 2.4.
+Compared to the previous BigBlueButton 2.2, BigBlueButton 2.3 offers users improved usability, increased engagement, and more performance.

 * **Usability** - making common functions (such as raise hand) easier
 * **Engagement** - giving the instructor more ways to engage students
 * **Performance** - increasing overall performance and scalability

-Here’s a breakdown of what’s new in 2.3
+Here’s a breakdown of what was improved/added in 2.3

 * **Usability**